Remigius2011/rancher-workshop/03-stateful-workloads.md

 deploy a postgresql database
 ----------------------------

+***warning:*** newer versions of the helm chart, namely 2.x and upwards, are completely different and have other parameters. the description given here only works for 1.0.0 and 0.x.x.
+See also [this github issue](https://github.com/helm/charts/pull/8004)

-on the project level, click on the toolbar button `Catalog Apps`, then on `Launch` to see a list of available catalog apps. if you have already enabled `Helm Stable` (*pun warning:* a stable of helm apps...), there should be plenty of them. type `post` into the search field, which quickly restricts the list of visible entries. enter the entry for `postgresql (for Helm)` by clicking on `View Details`. on the appearing page, you can open the section `Detailed Descriptions` to review the description of the helm chart. there is a list of available parameters, to which you can assign values (answers) by entering `name=value` pairs using the button `Add Answers`.
+on the project level, click on the toolbar button `Catalog Apps`, then on `Launch` to see a list of available catalog apps. if you have already enabled `Helm Stable` (*pun warning:* a stable of helm apps...), there should be plenty of them. type `post` into the search field, which quickly restricts the list of visible entries. enter the entry for `postgresql (for Helm)` by clicking on `View Details`. on the appearing page, first select version `1.0.0` of the helm chart, as newer versions will not work as described here. you can open the section `Detailed Descriptions` to review the description of the helm chart. there is a list of available parameters, to which you can assign values (answers) by entering `name=value` pairs using the button `Add Answers`.